Skip to main content

 output_format and output_compression

 Specify the image format you want.
 If the provider generates a different format, Lumenfall converts the image for you.
 Use output_compression to control quality for lossy formats.
-Supported formats: png, jpeg, webp
+Supported formats: png, jpeg, gif, webp, avif

 response = client.images.generate(